Hello and welcome to the podcast of Lotus Eaters episode 1236.

 And he said, look, I was all against the racism of the previous generation.

-I was all for immigration.
+I was all sort of for immigration.

 But I don't like this.

-Yeah, that's what he's saying.
+Yeah, that's what he is.

-You should literally plead completely against it.
+You should literally just plea completely as a one never heard of it.

-Sounds like a bad idea though.
+Sounds like a bad idea, though.

 Look what it's done to you.

-I was just like, I'm just saying that this is, it's all like, your argument is a question of degrees.
+I was just like, I'm just saying that this is.

-I'm arguing, perhaps it's a question of principle.
+I'm arguing perhaps it's a question of principle.

 He's like, no, he was so angry.

-It's just like, but shh, come on guys.
+It's just like, but come on, guys.

 Look at where you are.